Irish-Film-Institute/IFIscripts/docs/usage.rst

    folder.
 This is specific to a film scanning workflow as there are seperate audio and image subfolders.
-You can specifiy the values on the command line or a terminal interview will appear which will prompt you for filmographic reference number, source accession number and title.
+You can specifiy the values on the command line or a terminal interview will appear which will prompt you for filmographic URN, source accession number and title.
 Use ``makefolders.py -h`` for the full list of options.
 -  Usage: ``makefolders.py -o /path/to/destination``